asthajain326/Medi-Explain-AI-Medical-Report-Interpretation/README.md

 # 👩‍💻 My Contribution

-As a co-author of the MediExplain AI research project, I contributed to:
+As a co-author and project contributor to MediExplain AI, I contributed to:

 - Research and literature review
-- Understanding the business problem and healthcare use case
+- Understanding the healthcare problem and project requirements
+- Project scope and activity planning
+- Project scheduling using Gantt Charts, PERT, and CPM
+- Risk identification and progress monitoring
 - System workflow analysis
+- Stakeholder feedback review and action planning
-- Research paper documentation
+- Research paper and technical documentation
-- Evaluation and results interpretation
+- Evaluation and interpretation of results
-- Technical presentation of the research work
+- Research presentation and project communication
 - Understanding the proposed AI architecture and methodology

 ---